Real-time crime center

-A real-time crime center (RTCC) is a centralized technology utilized by law enforcement and emergency first responders.
+Real-time crime centers (RTCCs) are agencies used to centralize technology use by law enforcement and emergency first responders.
 During early adoption, the primary purpose of RTCC was to give field officers and detectives instant information to help identify patterns and stop emerging crime.
-With emerging cloud-based technology, real-time crime centers in the cloud have evolved to afford enhanced visibility, unified awareness, and the appropriate level of response in emergency resource deployment.
-Technological advances in RTCC seeks to continually improve emergency response times in the form of instant-live video, live feed camera docking, virtual incident location mapping and full integration with computer-aided dispatch (CAD).
+Through cloud computing, RTCCs try to offer enhanced visibility, unified awareness, and the appropriate level of response in emergency resource deployment via instant-live video, live feed camera docking, virtual incident location mapping and full integration with computer-aided dispatch (CAD).

-Police departments that have real-time crime centers, include the Camden County Police Department, New York Police Department, Miami-Dade Police Department, Seattle Police Department, Fort Worth Police Department, Metropolitan Police Department, City of St. Louis, Cobb County Police Department, Baton Rouge Police Department, Albuquerque Police Department, Austin Police Department, Tampa Police Department, Modesto Police Department, Fresno Police Department, Minneapolis Police Department and Houston Police Department.
+Operations

+RTCCs unify live video and data feeds to create a central hub that enhances the situational awareness and investigative capabilities of law enforcement and public safety agencies.